Tandem clustering with invariant coordinate selection: Additional simulation results

 \subsection{Clustering performance in selected cluster settings}

 Figures~\ref{fig:best-ARI-no},~\ref{fig:best-ARI-0.02}, and~\ref{fig:best-ARI-0.05} display the clustering results for the setting without outliers, with 2\% outliers, and with 5\% outliers, respectively.
-The figures show boxplots of the ARI of the five clustering methods in the selected cluster settings, applied after the best performing dimension reduction methods for ICS and PCA.
+The figures show boxplots of the ARI of the five clustering methods in the selected cluster settings, applied after the best-performing dimension reduction methods for ICS and PCA.

 In Figure~\ref{fig:best-ARI-no} for the setting without outliers, we observe a clear improvement in clustering performance with ICS for PAM and $k$means.
 Specifically, $\tcov-\cov$ and $\tcov-\ucov$ yield a nearly perfect ARI in all cluster settings. $\lcov-\cov$ performs similarly in most cluster settings, but fails on occasion for perfectly balanced clusters (50-50).
 For t$k$means, we find a substantial improvement only for certain cluster settings (50-50, 20-50-30).
-On the other hand, mclust and rmclust, perform almost perfectly on the observed data.
+On the other hand, mclust and rmclust perform almost perfectly on the observed data.
 While ICS keeps this near-perfect performance in most settings, it can increase failures in some settings (in particular for rmclust).
 Finally, PCA with $\rmcd_{0.75}$ is detrimental to clustering performance, yielding a lower ARI or larger variability than on the observed data in almost every setting.

 From Figures~\ref{fig:best-ARI-0.02} and~\ref{fig:best-ARI-0.05}, we see that the main findings remain valid in the settings with outliers.
 For all clustering methods, ICS with $\tcov-\cov$ and $\lcov-\cov$ clearly yields the best performance except for rmclust, where performance improves for some settings but deteriorates in others.
 The simple clustering methods $k$means and PAM after ICS even outperform rmclust on observed data in the settings with $q=5$ clusters.
 Finally, PCA with $\rmcd_{0.75}$ still has a detrimental effect on clustering performance.